piyush960/ContactApp/README.md

 npm run dev
 ```

-3. Set up the MySQL Database
+3. Set up the MySQL Database. <br/>
-Copy and Paste the [db.sql](./backend/db.sql) file in MySQL Workbench or any suitable software capable of running the script
+Copy and Paste the [db.sql](./backend/db.sql) file in MySQL Workbench or any suitable software capable of running the script.

 If you see the entries in contact table then you are all good to proceed.

-4. Setting up the React App in [frontend](./frontend) directory.
+4. Setting up the React App in [frontend](./frontend) directory. <br/>
 go to frontend directory and run the following command
 ``` shell
 npm install
 ```
-after successfull install run the following
+after successfull installation run the following command
 ```shell
 npm run dev
 ```